Lightweight Open Source System Software

 I really don't use file managers much.
 I tend to prefer typing commands to get around or copying files from the command line both on Windows and Linux.
 There are two places where I find a file manager may come in handy though.
 When running multimedia files such as music or graphics, I like to be able to navigate to a directory with those files, click on them and have them play or display with a particular program based on their file extensions.
 I also like to be able to compare two directories and copy files from one to another to get them in sync.
 A tool like dirmatch (DOS) or wmatch (Windows) works well, but with POSIX systems, I've yet to find a good replacement for these programs.
 A nice two pane file manager with a copy command may help fill this gap.

 Some of the file manager options I've looked at are Worker, Xfe, mc and vifm.
 Worker takes a while to get the hang of, but is highly customizable.
 Using the afvs library, you can add the ability to look into compressed files.
 It doesn't support .tlz format (tar with lzma compression) yet though and I haven't been able to contact the person maintaining the library to check into adding support in some way.
 Xfe will seem very familiar if you're used to working with Windows Explorer on the Windows platform.
 It uses the Fox Toolkit libraries, so you'll need that installed if you want Xfe working.
 I had trouble compiling some of the later versions, but .99 built.
 Some Linux repositories do have later versions working though.
 I've tried the package with Debian Squeeze and the version they distribute just doesn't let you move the program around properly.
 Xfe will let you customize your view so you can have two panes or a directory tree and a listing of your files.
 Fox Toolkit also comes with a cross platform file manager called PathFinder.
 Midnight Commander (mc) works on Linux, plus there's a port to Windows.
 There's even been a patch to view .tlz files made for it.
 A similar alternative, vifm, may not have all the features of mc, but it does scroll easier when trying to compare two directories in two different panes.
 It also attempts to make key commands work similar to commands in vi.
-Looking for alternatives that would run using the GTK+ 2 GUI libraries, I found more than one that could handle a two pane display, including emelfm2 and Gentoo (not to be confused with the Linux operating system also by that name) which is very similar to Worker.
+When it comes to alternatives that would run using the GTK+ 2 GUI libraries, I found more than one that could handle a two pane display, including emelfm2 and Gentoo (not to be confused with the Linux operating system also by that name) which is very similar to Worker.
 The emelfm2 program is supposed to be highly customizable.
 I wasn't too thrilled with it when I first looked at it, but the more I experiment with it the more I like it.
 It's useful for launching applications to play or display a directory of files based on their file extensions.

 Another interesting option adds functionality to the shell program rather than creating a separate file manager.
 The scrolling of the two panes works much better than the file managers I've tried and it's highly customizable, but doesn't appear easy to set up.
 If you're curious check out bash_commander which is an extension to the standard bash shell.
 It certainly looks promising.